nisar86/js-racer-turbo/README.md

 # Performance

 The performance of this game is **very** machine/browser dependent.
 It works quite well in modernbrowsers, especially those with GPU canvas acceleration, but a bad graphics driver can kill it stone dead.
-So your mileage may vary.Access the settings panel to configure the graphic settings, ***(the graphics settings below can have a major impact on performance)*** controls are available to change the rendering resolution, the quality of the textures, the drawing distance, weather conditions.
+So your mileage may vary.
+Access the settings panel to configure the graphic settings, ***(the graphics settings below can have a major impact on performance)*** controls are available to change the rendering resolution, the quality of the textures, the drawing distance, weather conditions.

 **You can play on desktops, tablets, smartphones**, on Linux, Microsoft Windows, Android, (Apple Mac and iOS) systems.
 The game system has been developed to fully adapt to the most popular browser window, at any size.